Between 1998 and 2008, the South West region's below-average economic performance rose to one that's now above the UK average (excluding London).

 Until the late 1990s, Cornwall was relatively depressed economically and was one of the poorest areas in Britain.
 Since then, however, major investments like the Eden Project (opened in a former china clay pit) have improved the region's fortunes, although it is still not as wealthy as Bristol, Gloucestershire or Wiltshire.

-In 2014 the South West contributed £121.07 billion to the UK economy, around 7.5% of the total that year.
+In 2015 the South West contributed £126.07 billion to the UK economy (see table 1), around 7.6% of the total that year.
 Between 1998 and 2008, the region's below-average economic performance rose to one that's now above the UK average (excluding London).
-About one in five people in the South West are employed in the public sector, and the region's unemployment rate in the second quarter of 2016 was 4%, significantly lower than the national average of 4.9%.
+About one in five people in the South West are employed in the public sector, and the region's unemployment rate in the second quarter of 2017 was 3.5%, lower than the national average of 4.4%.

 Breaking the region's economy down by sector shows the prominence of tourism, with distribution, transport, accommodation and food being the second largest contributor to GVA (gross value added, the regional equivalent of GDP) behind public services, according to the Office of National Statistics.
 The real estate industry comes in third.
 During the recession, the region's tourist industry received a shot in the arm as recession-hit Britons opted for 'staycations' instead of more costly foreign jaunts.
 This proved a bit of a double-edged sword as the economy bounced back, with tourism dropping as people start to go abroad again.